martinthomson/http2-client-certs/draft-thomson-http2-client-certs.md

 negotiated and used to prevent serious attacks on TLS renegotiation.
 If an endpoint receives a TLS ClientHello or ServerHello that does not include these extensions, it MUST respond with a fatal TLS `no_renegotiation` alert.

+The TLS renegotiation handshake MUST include the `application_context_id` extension when used with HTTP/2.

+A server MUST present the same certificate during TLS renegotiation it used during the initial handshake.
+Clients MUST verify that the server certificate does not change.
+Clients MUST verify that the server certificate has not changed; a different certificate MUST be treated as a fatal error and MAY cause a fatal `handshake_failure` alert to be sent.

 Once the HTTP/2 connection preface has been received from a peer, an endpoint SHOULD treat the receipt of a TLS ClientHello or ServerHello without an